stadium-software/howto-date-formatting/README.md

 '2019/01/18'
 ```

 Some dates are automatically converted to the DatePicker format, others need to be converted in an expression before being passed to a DatePicker control.
+How the DatePicker handles the date format used in a specific application needs to be evaluated in that implementation.

 ```javascript
 dayjs('19/01/2025', 'DD/MM/YYYY').format('YYYY/MM/DD')